 MEHOP Clinics Are Open

 We want to ensure everyone that our clinics are open and will remain open during this time.
-As of March 16, 2020, we implemented temporary changes to our operations at all MEHOP locations including Bay City, Wharton and Palacios.
+As of March 16, 2020, we implemented temporary changes to our operations at all MEHOP locations in Bay City and Wharton.
 These changes are designed to limit the spread of COVID-19 within our communities without reducing access to care.
 These changes include:

 - There will be a limit of one parent/guardian, or companion per patient unless medical necessity dictates otherwise.